AIS Independent schools: Now’s the time campaign updates

 IEU claim for workload transparency

-Schools will now have to be transparent about key aspects of teacher workload required at their school and advise teachers on engagement and, from time to time, about:
+Thanks to the new agreement, independent (AIS) schools are required to be transparent about key aspects of teacher workload required at their school.
+Schools must advise teachers, on engagement and from time to time, about:

 This is a historic win that was fiercely resisted by schools until the very last minute.
 It is a first step in achieving greater transparency about workload in all schools.